martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 ## Initial setup

+While Angular 9 is still not yet released, we can use its RC version (currently at 9.0.0-rc.12), which is almost production ready.
+Angular 9 will use the new Ivy renderer as default, which is faster and generates smaller _js_ compiled code.

 ### Creating a new project

-While Angular 9 is still not yet released, we can use its RC version (currently at 9.0.0-rc.12), which is almost production ready.
 To do this more easily, I've installed @angular/cli@next (which installs the current RC version) to generate a new project called `ssr-translate`.

 ```bash
 # install @angular/cli